syncfusion-content/blazor-docs/blazor/diagram-component/group.md

+---
+layout: post
+title: Group in Blazor Diagram Component | Syncfusion
+description: Learn here all about group in Syncfusion Blazor Diagram component and more.
+platform: Blazor
+control: Diagram Component
+documentation: ug
+---

 # Group

 Group is used to cluster multiple nodes and connectors into a single element.
 It acts like a container for its children (nodes, groups, and connectors).
 Every change made to the group also affects the children.
 Child elements can be edited individually.